reasonml/reason-cli/README.md

 **[Are you using the new Reason syntax or the old one](https://twitter.com/reasonml/status/924043510977740800)**?

 **The package's size over network is around 140mb.
-It takes a while to download, especially on slow internet speeds.
+It takes a while to download, especially on slower internet.
 If npm is stuck and doesn't produce any errors then it's probably just downloading it.
 This will be fixed in the following releases.
-Sorry.**
+Sorry.** (If you are having trouble, you can download the tarball to your machine separately, and run `npm install path/to/tarball`, to install from the local file).

 ### New Syntax (3)